bambielli/bambielli.github.io/_posts/2016-03-01-what-makes-a-good-team.markdown

 [Syndio's][Syndio]{:target="_blank"} platform also detects which groups have lower than average workplace sentiment, indicating a group with potential culture issues.
 Red flags such as these enable managers to detect struggling teams earlier and course correct as needed.

-People analytics provide the data necessary to make smarter decisions when choosing who works together. __This will ultimately lead to more productive groups (employer benefit) and satisfied group members (employee benefit).__
+People analytics provides the intelligence necessary to make informed decisions about who works with whom. __This will ultimately lead to more productive groups (employer benefit) and satisfied group members (employee benefit).__

 #### Related Links: